 What if I don’t have healthy jawbone to support dental implants?

 Should we find you don’t have enough healthy bone to support dental implants, don’t be disheartened.
 A bone graft can be performed to restore bone density, a process whereby we use your own bone tissue, donor bone or synthetic material to build up the bone in your jaw.

-Here at Shields Dental & Implant Clinic, we’re constantly looking for ways to streamline the treatment process, which is why we offer PRGF.
+Here at Shields Dental & Orthodontic Clinic, we’re constantly looking for ways to streamline the treatment process, which is why we offer PRGF.
 This amazing and innovative technique allows us to harness the power of the patient’s own proteins (found in their blood), which are extracted and re-administered, to encourage bone healing and regeneration.